Why Scholarships Are Vital for Low-Income Students and Families

 The NCAN model takes into account every avenue of public-sector assistance available to most students.
 It also reflects the reality that virtually all students work while in college.
 It states, clearly, that those sources of aid aren’t currently enough, especially for low-income, Pell Grant-eligible students.

-Private scholarship providers have seen similar success.
-The Gates Millennium Scholarship has helped more than 20,000 students complete their degrees; the Jackie Robinson Foundation has provided assistance for more than 40 years.
+But it doesn’t have to be that way—private scholarships, when thoughtfully managed, can be a huge part of the solution.
+The Gates Millennium Scholarship has helped more than 20,000 students of color since 1999, and the Jackie Robinson Foundation has provided assistance for more than 40 years.
 The Dell Scholars program, created by the Michael and Susan Dell Foundation, provides a unique form of wraparound support to low-income students who are often the first in their families to go to college.
-Since 2004, its combination of financial, social and mentoring support has helped more than 4,300 Dell Scholars, who “are 25 percent more likely to earn their bachelor’s degrees within four to six years of high school graduation compared to students of similar socioeconomic backgrounds.”
+Since 2004, its combination of financial, social and mentoring support has helped more than 5,000 Dell Scholars, who “are 25 percent more likely to earn their bachelor’s degrees within four to six years of high school graduation compared to students of similar socioeconomic backgrounds.”

 Whether scholarships are coming from a student’s school, a private-sector provider or a local foundation, they are a vital way for learners from low-income backgrounds to afford higher education.
 That education is a potential ticket out of poverty for those who complete their degrees—and that means scholarships matter now more than ever.